 Honeycomb Version 3.0 (API 11): This version was first launched along with the Motorola Xoom Tablet.

 In 2011, Android 3.0 Honeycomb was released to be installed only on tablets and phones with larger screens and had functions that could not be managed on phones with smaller screens.

 The most important function brought by this version is to eliminate the need for the physical button because virtual buttons have been introduced for the start, back, and menu buttons.

-Other features like Action Bar gave access to contextual options, navigation, widgets, enabled switching between tasks/applications easier, and encrypt all user data.
+Other features like Action Bar gave access to contextual options, navigation, and widgets, enabled switching between tasks/applications easier, and encrypted all user data.

 Honeycomb was later updated in version 3.1(API 12), 3.2 (API 13), and 3.2.1 with better support for joysticks, gamepads, external keyboards, and pointing devices.

 Later in 2012 versions 3.2.2, 3.2.3, 3.2.4, and 3.2.6 were released with bug fixes and additional features included.

 Android four series:

 The next version of Android, Android 4.0 Ice Cream Sandwich, was released in 2011 and combines many of the features of the Honeycomb version.